-All test results need to be inputted to the recording sheet provided to the team.
-Basketball England will monitor the results.
 If there is a positive result with the LFT the individual is required to self-isolate immediately and a PCR test is required.
+Clubs will be required to complete the Covid-19 Incident Reporting Form.

-If the PCR test confirms the positive result please fill out the BE COVID Incident Reporting form.
-That individual will have to self-isolate (along with members of the same household) for 10 days.
+If the PCR test confirms the positive result that individual will have to self-isolate (along with members of the same household) for 10 days.